Local Builders Who Do Small Jobs

 Timing: I’m flexible and can do weekdays in the next [2–3 weeks].

 Could you let me know if you’re interested and whether you’d prefer a quick look before quoting?
-Thanks!

-Micro-CTA: send that message to 5–8 options in one go, rather than one at a time over a week.
+Micro-CTA: Send that message to 5–8 options in one go, rather than one at a time over a week.

-What to ask before you book (to avoid ghosting and nasty surprises)
+What to ask before you book to avoid ghosting and nasty surprises?

 “When could you start?” vs “When could you visit to quote?”